Feb 9, 2017

 What’s your take on this?
 Do you instinctively compliment little girls’ looks, too?

-Do you remember having smart conversations with adults when you were little?
+Do you remember having intriguing conversations with adults when you were little?
 Do you have any young girls in your life at the moment?

 No comments: